Which application do I file?

 How do my parents sign my application if they don't have Social Security Numbers?

-What if I am unable to provide my parents' information?
+What if I am unable to provide my parents' information on my application?

 - Your parents are incarcerated.